 - Trusted consulting partners (find a Scaled Agile partner)

 - Process leads

-Their common path to success?
-The Implementing SAFe with SPC Certification class.
+Deep knowledge of SAFe is still vital, and that learning journey begins with the Implementing SAFe® with SPC certification class.
 This four-day course prepares SPCs to become the change agents who lead the transformation.
 Attendees will learn how to effectively apply the principles and practices of SAFe and organize, train, and coach Agile teams.
-They will also learn how to identify Value Streams and Agile Release Trains (ARTs), launch ARTS, and help build and manage an Agile portfolio.
+They will also learn how to identify Value Streams and Agile Release Trains (ARTs), launch ARTs, and help build and manage an Agile portfolio.

-Scaling Lean-Agile across the enterprise—or any material change for that matter—requires training all the people who do the work.
-To make it practical and cost-effective, Scaled Agile, Inc. supports a train the trainer fan-out model.
+Scaling Lean-Agile across the enterprise—or making any material change for that matter—requires training all the people who do the work.
+To make it practical and cost-effective, Scaled Agile, Inc. supports a train-the-trainer fan-out model.
 It licenses SPCs (either partner personnel or enterprise employees) to teach a number of SAFe courses inside the enterprise.
 This provides an affordable training strategy and provisions the trainers needed to initiate and implement the change.

 - Lead an enterprise Lean-Agile transformation

 - Train managers and executives in Leading SAFe®

 The first two days of this class are an intensive version of Leading SAFe®.
 The goal is to prepare certified SPCs to teach Leading SAFe® and other courses in the SAFe role-based curriculum (see below).